BIRD & BECKETT BOOKS & RECORDS

 Lily Bennett, Nascent Jack of All Trades

 Lily can do it all, or will soon!
 They're just getting started!
-Lily is our newest and youngest staff member, although they've been around the store her entire life.
-Lily’s a champion cable-coiler and shelf-straightener, and when not at the store can be found studying theatre tech at Lowell or drawing dragons at home.
+Lily is our newest and youngest staff member, although they've been around the store their entire life.
+Lily's a champion cable-coiler and shelf-straightener, and when not at the store can be found studying theatre tech at Lowell or drawing dragons at home.

 Sherman